benjamindehli/MaskinTrommer/README.md

 - Sequential Circuits Pro-One

 The result is a versatile collection of synthetic kicks, snares, hi-hats, cymbals, and toms with a broad tonal range, from tight and percussive to big and sustaining.

+## Release notes

+### Version 2.0.0 (upcoming)

+- Added a plugin version.
+See the section "The plugin version".
+- Added the missing round robins (takes 09 and 10) to the three snare sets.
+- Restored the round robin order for the cymbal samples.
+- The Impact control now targets its effect by index, fixing the gain binding.
+- Removed the unused generic kick tag and some empty leftover blocks.

+### Version 1.0.0 (2026-03-01)

+- First version released.

+## Included formats

+- VST3 (macOS, Windows and Linux)
+- AU (macOS)
+- Standalone application (macOS, Windows and Linux)
+- Decent Sampler

+## The plugin version

+The plugin is a self-contained instrument for macOS, Windows and Linux, available as VST3, AU and Standalone.
+Samples, graphics and impulse responses are all embedded in the plugin itself, losslessly compressed, so there are no external files to install or locate.

+The plugin has all the controls and features from the Decent Sampler version, including MIDI learn, the master volume fader with output meter, value readouts for the knobs and full DAW automation.
+On top of that, the plugin version adds:

+- Drift wheels next to the pitch and modulation wheels, adding a subtle random pitch and volume drift to each voice.
+- A velocity curve setting in the settings menu.

 ## Technical specification